Plant Disease Management: Expert Tips for a Thriving Garden

 Organic Solutions

-• Neem Oil: Effective against fungal and bacterial diseases like powdery mildew.
+• Neem Oil: Works against fungal plant diseases and bacterial plant diseases like powdery mildew.

-• Copper-Based Fungicides: Approved for organic use to treat fungal infections.
+• Copper-Based Fungicides: Approved for organic plant disease treatment, used to treat fungal infections.

 Chemical Treatments